 Klippel-Trenaunay (K-T) Syndrome is characterized by a localized or diffuse capillary malformation that overlies a venous malformation and/or lymphatic malformation with associated soft tissue and bone overgrowth (hypertrophy).
-The capillary malformation is typically substantial, varicose veins are often quite numerous, and bone and soft tissue hypertrophy is variable.
+The capillary malformation is typically substantial, varicose veins are often quite numerous, and bone and soft tissue hypertrophy are variable.
 The affected limb is either larger or smaller than the unaffected limb.
-Hypertrophy occurs most commonly in the lower limbs, but may affect the arms, the face, the head or internal organs.
+Hypertrophy occurs most commonly in the lower limbs but may affect the arms, the face, the head, or internal organs.
 Additionally, a wide range of other skeletal and skin abnormalities sometimes coexists.

 Complications may include bleeding, cellulitis, venous thrombosis, pulmonary embolism, lymphatic "blebs", skin breakdown and ulceration, vertebral scoliosis, gait abnormalities, joint damage, and chronic pain.
 Difficulty finding properly fitted clothing and/or shoes is common.
 Associated abnormalities such as macrodactyly, lymphedema, or involvement of the abdominal and pelvic organs may also occur.

-Studies published in early 2015 indicate a somatic mutation of the PIK3CA gene is involved in a group of closely related overgrowth conditions (K-T, CLOVES, M-CM, FAVA).
+Studies published in early 2015 indicate a somatic mutation of the PIK3CA gene is involved in a group of closely related overgrowth conditions (some K-T, CLOVES, M-CM, FAVA, FIL, CLAPO, macrodactyly, lymphatic malformations).
 These are referred to as PIK3CA Related Overgrowth Spectrum (PROS).

 There is no known cure for K-T Syndrome.

 Conservative treatment of the symptoms at a multidisciplinary clinic is recommended.
 Compression garments and pumps help manage the effects of lymphedema and can assist in protecting the limb from trauma.
-Recent drug trials with Sirolimus have proven helpful in some cases.
+Recent drug trials were successful in proving Sirolimus helpful for management in some cases.
+More inhibitors are under investigation and are promising.
 Laser therapy may reduce or eliminate port-wine stains and help control lymphatic blebs.
-Surgical procedures may be necessary to debulk excessive tissue, to excise ectatic veins or to correct uneven growth in limbs (epiphyseal arrest), for example.
+Surgical procedures may be necessary to debulk excessive tissue, to excise ectatic veins, or to correct uneven growth in limbs (epiphyseal arrest), for example.

 The medical community at times has confused the conditions Klippel-Trenaunay and Parkes Weber syndromes, using the term Klippel-Trenaunay-Weber syndrome.
 Since the late 20th century it is recognized that Klippel-Trenaunay and Parkes Weber syndromes are entirely different conditions.